flyxiv/ffxiv_simhelper_issues/README.md

 # ffxiv_simbot_issues
-Where we organize public issues for improving the application FFXIV_SIMBOT
+Where we organize public issues for improving the application FFXIV_SIMHELPER